mod_tls

 What We've Done

-We contracted with Stefan Eissing to write mod_tls, a new TLS module for Apache httpd that is intended to replace the existing mod_ssl some day.
+In November of 2020 we contracted with Stefan Eissing to write mod_tls, a new TLS module for Apache httpd.
 The mod_tls module uses the largely memory safe Rustls TLS library instead of OpenSSL, bringing a much greater degree of security to a critical component of httpd.

 What's Next